 Q: Can a women take a men’s multivitamin?

 A: Of course.
 You could take a kid’s multivitamin too.
 But you would not get everything you need from either one.
 Men’s multivitamins almost never include iron, have less calcium on average than women’s multis, and often include micronutrients that promote the production of testosterone.
-Women’s multivitamins often include isoflavones (20), which can mimic the effects and benefits of estrogen.
+Women’s multivitamins may include isoflavones (20), which can mimic the effects and benefits of estrogen.
 Men’s multis will not include these micronutrients.

 Q: Is the production of multivitamins regulated?